Don't Generate, Discriminate: A Proposal for Grounding Language Models to Real-World Environments: Related Work

-The Seq2Seq framework~\cite{seq2seq,bahdanau2014neural} has been the \textit{de facto} choice for grounded language understanding, where the LM directly generates a plan over the environment given an input utterance.
-However, due to the lack of grounding during pre-training, generating valid plans from the LM is challenging.
-Recent studies endeavor to alleviate this issue via \emph{inference-time augmentation} or \emph{pre-training augmentation}.
-Two families of inference-time augmentation have been proposed so far, namely, \emph{input augmentation} and \emph{constrained decoding}.
-For input augmentation, the environment---or a representative subset of the environment---is fed to the LM's encoder together with the utterance~\cite{hwang2019comprehensive,xie2022unifiedskg}.
-Such methods rely on the LM itself to understand the environment and output a plan, and thus are more data-inefficient and have no guarantee for grammaticality or faithfulness.
-In contrast, several recent methods use constrained decoding to regulate the decoder's behavior, which can guarantee grammaticality~\cite{scholak-etal-2021-picard,shu2022tiara} or even faithfulness~\cite{liang-etal-2017-neural,gu-su-2022-arcaneqa}.
-However, such uses still cast the burden of generating grammatical and faithful plans on the LM itself.
-In our proposal, the LM is only used to discriminate candidate plans proposed by an agent that explores the environment.
+\textbf{Generation for Grounded Language Understanding.} The Seq2Seq framework~\cite{seq2seq,bahdanau2014neural} has been the \textit{de facto} choice for grounded language understanding, where the LM directly generates a plan given an input utterance.
+However, the lack of grounding during pre-training makes generating valid plans from the LM challenging.
+Recent studies endeavor to alleviate this issue via \emph{input augmentation} or \emph{constrained decoding}.
+For input augmentation, the environment (or some relevant portion of it) is fed to the LM's encoder together with the utterance~\cite{hwang2019comprehensive,wang-etal-2020-rat,xie2022unifiedskg}.
+Such methods rely on the LM to understand the interplay between language requests and the environment and correctly factor that into plan generation.
+They therefore require substantial training data to learn and also provide no guarantee for grammaticality or faithfulness.
+In contrast, constrained decoding methods regulate the decoder's behavior to guarantee grammaticality~\cite{scholak-etal-2021-picard,shu2022tiara} or even faithfulness~\cite{liang-etal-2017-neural,gu-su-2022-arcaneqa}.
+However, such uses still cast the burden of generating valid plans on the LM itself; controlling the generation process of an LM can be difficult and specific to each planning language and/or environment.
+In our proposal, the LM is only used to discriminate valid plans proposed by an agent through a controllable search process.
+More comparison is discussed in \S\ref{sec:constrained_decoding}.

-Different from inference-time augmentation, pre-training augmentation methods seek to reduce the gap between LMs' pre-training settings and grounded language understanding tasks by performing environment-specific pre-training~\cite{yu2021grappa,deng-etal-2021-structure}.
+\nop{Different from inference-time augmentation, pre-training augmentation methods seek to reduce the gap between LMs' pre-training settings and grounded language understanding tasks by performing environment-specific pre-training~\cite{yu2021grappa,deng-etal-2021-structure}.
 However, these methods need a large set of environment-specific data for pre-training (\eg, aligned corpus for table schema and utterances~\cite{yu2021grappa}) and do not generalize to different environments (\eg, LMs with table-specific pre-training are not applicable to knowledge bases).
-By contrast, \OurMethod requires no pre-training and can be easily plugged into different environments.
+By contrast, \OurMethod requires no pre-training and can be easily plugged into different environments.}